 Here’s a tax credit for businesses that hire someone who lives and works in a low-income area.
 The U.S. Department of Housing and Urban Development created empowerment zones to stimulate development in low-income areas.
 Visit the IRS website to see the zones.

-Although the empowerment zones expired at the end of 2017, the Consolidated Appropriations Act of 2021 provides for an extension of these designations to the end of 2025.
+Although the empowerment zones expired at the end of 2017, the Consolidated Appropriations Act of 2021 provides an extension of these designations to the end of 2025.
 Qualifying businesses can receive up to $3,000 for each full- or part-time employee who lives in an empowerment zone.
 This comprises up to 20% of the first $15,000 in wages.

 Claim this tax credit on Form 8844.